nvdla/doc/doc/hw/v1/ias/unit_description.rst

 If an input data element is the last element of a kernel, it will be operated with the existed partial result from the share line buffer to generate a pre-final result.
-Post-processing block fetch pre-final result from shared line buffer, after proper operations, it generates the final result, and then send out to SRAMIF/MCIF.
+The post-processing block will fetch pre-final results from share line buffer, and after proper operations it generates the final result.
+This final result is sent out to SRAMIF or MCIF.

 1. In cases of max/min pooling schemes, the pre-final result is the final result, no extra operation is needed.